Current trends and future directions in event-based control: Performance sampling rate trade-off

 These works demonstrate the potential of event-based control to yield a performance advantage over periodic control and, hence, for example, its ability to reduce the average sampling rate under the same performance requirements.
-However, this advantage cannot be taken for granted and should ideally be shown for proposed event-based control designs.
+Various interpretations of consistency or its absence are discussed in \cite{Meister2025}, including a discussion on how to compare sampling schemes.
+However, the advantage of event-based control over periodic control cannot be taken for granted and should ideally be shown for proposed event-based control designs.
 For example, in \cite{Meister2023}, the absolute threshold triggering rule from Theorems~\ref{thm:comparison:optimality} and \ref{thm:comparison:consistency} is shown to become inconsistent when the vector 2-norm in the triggering rule is replaced by the vector maximum norm.
 Moreover, in \cite{Antunes2023}, the authors show that, for a discrete-time, linear time-invariant system setup, there always exists a disturbance such that no \emph{strictly} $\ell_2$-consistent ETC scheme can be designed.
 As pointed out in \cite{Nowzari2019}, there is currently a lack of results analyzing the potential advantage of event-based control over TTC.
 A starting point for this is \cite{Meister2024}, where the (decentralized) absolute threshold triggering rule is studied in a consensus problem that is otherwise analogous to the setups in \cite{astrom1999comparison} and \cite[Paper~II]{Henningsson2012}.
 Surprisingly, the consistency property of the ETC scheme we got to know in Theorem~\ref{thm:comparison:consistency} vanishes in this analogous setup.
 Consequently, performant centralized designs of ETC schemes do not naturally perform well in decentralized cases, and it remains to be examined what performant designs for distributed settings are.